data-gymnasia/courses/content/programming-in-julia/content.md

 ---
 > id: step-99

-*Solution*.
-Going in reverse order through a list corresponds to stepping by $-1$ each time.
+*Solution.* Going in reverse order through a list corresponds to stepping by $-1$ each time.
 Using the range object `{jl} end : -1 : 1` to index an array reverses the array.

 [Continue](btn:next)